lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Iris Flower SVM Classification</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/iris-flower-SVM.ipynb
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/iris-flower-SVM.ipynb)

 This notebook was created in conjunction with the Data Science Bootcamp course.
 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor), so 150 total samples.
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 This notebook uses these four features to predict what type of iris flower it is, using a support vector machine classifier.